Incursions and Excursions

 Come visit us at our exciting urban farming location at the Melbourne Innovation Centre in Alphington, right by the beautiful Darebin Parklands!
 Two of our experienced Urban Farmers will guide students through our indoor and outdoor urban farming set-ups, utilising a variety of technologies including aquaponics, hydroponics and fog-ponics.

 In everything from advanced aquaponic Farmwall systems, to traditional garden beds, we grow a wide variety of crops and would be excited to share with your students the possibilities we see urban growing holding for feeding our cities and planet!
-Students will also participate in hands-on growing and harvesting activities - and a fresh and healthy lunch is included for all participants!
+Students will think critically about designing sustainable solutions for the future, and also participate in hands-on growing and harvesting activities.
+A fresh and healthy lunch is included for all participants!

 When you participate in one of our incursions, you can also receive access to Farmwall's online platform and community, Ecosystem.
 This gives you access to live support 7 days a week, as well as live webinars, industry guest speaker events, personal development and teacher networking events where resource and lesson plan sharing is incentivised.
 You can share your wins and your losses, feedback and ideas.
 While Ecosystem is generally key in delivering our year-long program, we are happy to support you in introducing important concepts around sustainability, agriSTEM and biodiversity to your students.

 Interested, but not quite ready to book?
 Register your details and we'll be in touch to discuss how we can deliver the perfect incursion for you and your class!Register here

 "The Farmwall facilitators were engaging and their passion for sustainability was inspiring.
 Students were able to learn about ecosystems in an authentic and hands-on manner. "